paperless-ngx/paperless-ngx/docs/usage.md

 - View and / or edit permissions to users or groups
 - Custom fields.
 Note that no value for the field will be set

-### Consumption template permissions
+### Workflow permissions

-All users who have application permissions for editing consumption templates can see the same set of templates.
-In other words, templates themselves intentionally do not have an owner or permissions.
+All users who have application permissions for editing workflows can see the same set of workflows.
+In other words, workflows themselves intentionally do not have an owner or permissions.

-Given their potentially far-reaching capabilities, you may want to restrict access to templates.
+Given their potentially far-reaching capabilities, you may want to restrict access to workflows.

-Upon migration, existing installs will grant access to consumption templates to users who can add documents (and superusers who can always access all parts of the app).
+Upon migration, existing installs will grant access to workflows to users who can add documents (and superusers who can always access all parts of the app).

 ### Title placeholders

-Consumption template titles can include placeholders, _only for items that are assigned within the template_.
+Workflow titles can include placeholders but the available options differ depending on the type of workflow trigger.
 This is because at the time of consumption (when the title is to be set), no automatic tags etc. have been applied.
-You can use the following placeholders:
+You can use the following placeholders with any trigger type:

 - `{correspondent}`: assigned correspondent name
 - `{document_type}`: assigned document type name